KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

 # EnergyBasedCBOAnalysis
-Numerical illustration of a novel analysis framework for consensus based optimization
+Numerical illustration of a novel analysis framework for consensus-based optimization

 Version 2.0